williamlidberg/Detection-of-hunting-pits-using-airborne-laser-scanning-and-deep-learning/README.md

     docker build -t detection .
     docker build -t detection https://github.com/williamlidberg/Cultural-remains.git#main:object_detection

-you can run the containerdockers in the background with screen
+You can run the container in the background with screen

     screen -S segmentation